naman-unthinkable/webhook-test/README.md

 </body>
 </html>

-Step 2: Create app .js file.
-In this we will use $routeProvider  in angular to handle all our routing.
-This way angular will handle all the action required to get a new file and inject it into our layout.
+Step 2: Create an app.js file.
+We will use $routeProvider in angular to handle all our routing.
+This way, angular will handle all of the action required to get a new file and inject it into our layout.
 Var myApp = angular.module(‘myApp’, [‘ngRoute’]);
-The [‘ngRoute’] is the dependency here that we will be calling in our app.js file.
-These are pre-built modules resting in angular.js file which we include in our script section in index.html.
+The [‘ngRoute’] is the dependency that we will be calling in our app.js file.
+These are pre-built modules resting in our angular.js file which we will include in our script section in index.html.
-Once we have dependency injected in our module we use it in a function to handle all of the actions.
-So.
-Whenever $routeprovider.when is used, it will look for the template url to bring the new page data along with its controller and place it in ng-view section of index.html.

-var myApp = angular.module('myApp',['ngRoute']);
+Once we have a dependency injected into our module, we will use it in a function to handle all of the actions.
+Whenever $routeprovider is used, it will look for the template url to bring the new page data along with its controller and place it in ng-view section of index.html. var myApp = angular.module('myApp',['ngRoute']);
 myApp.config(function($routeProvider){
     $routeProvider